apache/sdap-nexus/docs/quickstart.rst

 You should now have 30 files downloaded to your data directory, one for each day in November 2015.

+When the files download, the ingesters will automatically begin processing the data (it may take a few moments for this to kick in).
+You can monitor the progress of the ingestion in several ways:

+* You can use the above mentioned script.
+Ingestion is completed when the script exits.
+* You can tail the ingester containers' logs with a command like ``docker logs -f <container-name>`` and wait for activity to cease.
+* You can monitor the message queue at ``http://localhost:15672/#/queues/%2F/nexus``.
+Use username ``user`` and password ``bitnami``.
+Ingestion is completed when the 'Ready', 'Unacked', and 'Total' message counts are all zero.

 .. _quickstart-step12:

 Start the Webapp